Skip to main content

 Check price on Amazon

-2. Celestron PowerSeeker 127EQ: Most Aperture
+2. Celestron PowerSeeker 127EQ: Best at the Price Ceiling

 Celestron PowerSeeker 127EQ